Jackknife Empirical Likelihood Ratio Test for Cauchy Distribution: Simulation study

 where

 and the ${Y_{(i)}}'s $ are

 where the constants $p$ and $q$ are to be determined such that $P(p\leq X\leq q)\approx 1$ and $m= n/2$ is the optimal window size. \end{itemize}

-First, we find empirical Type-I error.
-For this purpose we generate observations from standard Cauchy distribution.
-The empirical Type-I error rates for the tests based on JEL and AJEL are computed using 10,000 replications.
+First, we find an empirical type-I error rate.
+For this purpose, we generate observations from a standard Cauchy distribution.
+The empirical type-I error rates for the tests based on JEL and AJEL are computed using 10,000 replications.
 The proportion of times the null hypothesis is rejected at the \( 5\% \) significance level is assessed.
-The results, presented in Table \ref{table:sizetable}, show that the empirical Type-I error rates converge to the specified significance level $\alpha$ as the sample size increases.
-Next, the empirical power of the proposed JEL and AJEL tests is assessed by examining their performance against the alternative distributions considered below.
+The results, presented in Table \ref{table:sizetable}, show that the empirical type-I error rates converge to the specified significance level $\alpha$ as the sample size increases.
+Next, the empirical power of the proposed JEL and AJEL tests is assessed by examining their performance against the alternative distributions considered below. \begin{itemize} \item Student's t distribution with $r$ degrees of freedom: $t_r$ \item Normal distribution with parameters $\mu$ and $\sigma^2$: $N(\mu, \sigma^2)$ \item Gamma distribution with parameters $\alpha$ and $\beta$: $G(\alpha,\beta)$ \item Laplace distribution with parameters $\mu$ and $\sigma^2$: $L(\mu, \sigma^2)$ \item Beta distribution with parameters $\alpha$ and $\beta$: $B(\alpha,\beta)$ \item Uniform distribution with parameters $\alpha$ and $\beta$: $U(\alpha,\beta)$ \end{itemize} The alternative distributions considered are \( t_3 \), \( N(0,1) \), \( G(2,1) \), \( L(0,1) \), \( B(2,2) \), and \( U(0,1) \).
+Samples of sizes \( n = 20, 40, 60, 80 \), and \( 100 \) are generated from each of these distributions.
+The empirical power of the tests based on JEL and AJEL is calculated using 10000 replications with the proportion of times the null hypothesis is rejected at the $5\%$ significance level.
+The results are presented in Tables \ref{table:powertable1}.
+From Tables \ref{table:powertable1}, we observed that the proposed test has very good power, even for a relatively small sample size.